sws2apps/sws2apps-api/CONTRIBUTING.md

 1. Run `npm run dev` to make sure that the local development server is running correctly.
 2. Test your changes to make sure that they are working as intended.

-**When you are ready to commit your changes**, we recommend the following commands to be run:

-1. Run `npm run ghcommit` to start the [commitizen cli](https://github.com/commitizen/cz-cli#using-the-command-line-tool).
-Make sure that you’ve set your changes accordingly.
-Failure to comply with this will cause your pull request to be discarded.

-**When you are ready to push your changes**, we recommend the following commands to be run:
+**When commiting your changes**, we recommend the following command to be run:

-1. Do the rebase process again as described above.
-This will make sure that you get the latest changes made on upstream before you will create your PR.
-2. Run `git push -f`.
+- Check again if your forked repository or your local copy is up to date with upstream. ([Syncing a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)).
+- Resolve conflicts if any.
+- Commit and push your changes to your forked repository.

 **When your proposed changes are in the forked repository on GitHub**:

-1. Create your PR.
+- Create your PR.
-2. Make sure the title follows the [conventional-changelog](https://github.com/semantic-release/semantic-release#commit-message-format) format.
+- Make sure the title follows the [conventional-changelog](https://github.com/semantic-release/semantic-release#commit-message-format) format, depending on what item or issue you have been working on.
 Failure to set this accordingly will cause your pull request to be discarded.

-You will receive a notification when your PR is published on development, staging, or in production.
+You will receive a notification and be informed when your PR is published on development, staging, or in production.